School clothing allowance application period opens

 - Those in foster care

-- Children ages 4-18 who receive SNAP, are enrolled in school and under 100% of the Federal Poverty Level

-- Families who received school clothing allowance in 2019 and currently have Medicaid coverage only should receive an application by mail in late August to apply for the school clothing allowance program.
-Those needing to update their address may do so at
+Families who received school clothing allowance in 2019 and currently have Medicaid coverage only should receive an application by mail in late August to apply for the school clothing allowance program.
+Those needing to update their address may do so at www.wvpath.org or by calling DHHR’s Customer Service Center at 1-877-716-1212.

 Others may be eligible for school clothing allowance benefits, but the monthly income for a family of four may not exceed $2,184.
 Verification of income for the month of September must be submitted with the application.